The finiteness conjecture for skein modules: Introduction

 which are imposed between any links agreeing outside of some oriented 3-ball, and differing as depicted inside that ball.
 Despite the elementary definition, many basic properties of skein modules are not known.
 The main result of the present paper (\cref{thm:witten}) confirms a conjecture of Witten, and establishes the following most fundamental property of skein modules:

-\begin{introthm} The skein module of any closed oriented 3-manifold has finite dimension over $\C(A)$. \end{introthm}
+\begin{introthm} The skein module of any closed oriented 3-manifold has finite dimension over $\Q(A)$. \end{introthm}

 Prior to Witten's conjecture, skein modules of closed 3-manifolds had been computed only for certain free quotients of $S^3$ by finite groups \cite{HostePrzytyckiLens, GilmerHarris}, surgeries on trefoil knots \cite{Bullock, Holmes} and a certain family of torus links \cite{Harris} (see the introduction of \cite{GilmerMasbaum} for more details).
-Subsequently, Carrega \cite{Carrega} and Gilmer \cite{Gilmer} showed the skein module of the three-torus $T^3=S^1\times S^1 \times S^1$ to be 9-dimensional; Gilmer and Masbaum \cite{GilmerMasbaum} have established \emph{lower} bounds for dimensions of $\Sigma_g\times S^1$ for any genus, and Detcherry \cite{Detcherry} has established the conjecture for surgeries along two-bridge and torus knots.
+Subsequently, Carrega \cite{Carrega} and Gilmer \cite{Gilmer} showed the skein module of the three-torus $T^3=S^1\times S^1 \times S^1$ to be 9-dimensional; Gilmer and Masbaum \cite{GilmerMasbaum} have established \emph{lower} bounds for dimensions of $\Sigma_g\times S^1$ for any genus\footnote{After the present paper first appeared on the arXiv, Detcherry and Wolff proved that Gilmer and Masbaum’s lower bound is the dimension \cite{Detcherry-Wolff}.}, and Detcherry \cite{Detcherry} has established the conjecture for surgeries along two-bridge and torus knots.